 United hired Mourinho, broke the British transfer record to sign Paul Pogba and also brought Zlatan Ibrahimovic, Henrikh Mkhitaryan and Eric Bailly to Old Trafford in 2016.

 Arguably the best signing since Sir Alex Ferguson retired, Ibrahimovic silenced the doubters with 28 goals in all competitions in 2016-17.

-While Pogba is yet to fully justify his price tag, the France international has shown flashes of brilliance and is a key part of Solskjaer’s side.
+While Pogba will forever split opinion, the France international produces moments of brilliance and is a key part of Solskjaer’s side.

-But Mkhitaryan struggled to adapt to life in the Premier League and Bailly has been plagued by injury problems for the last four years.
+But Mkhitaryan struggled to adapt to life in the Premier League, while Bailly has been plagued by injury problems for the last four years.

 United signed a 19-year-old David de Gea from Atletico Madrid for £18.9million following Edwin van der Sar’s retirement in the summer of 2011.

 The Spain international overcame a difficult start to his United career and developed into one of the best goalkeepers in the world.

 Despite becoming much-maligned figures at Old Trafford, Ashley Young and Phil Jones certainly ended up justifying their fees, but United didn’t replace the retired Paul Scholes and had to bring the midfielder out of retirement in January 2012.

 After missing out on on the Premier League title by goal difference in 2011-12, United needed someone who came with a guarantee of goals.